 In November 2007, MWD joined a majority of the nation's public water suppliers by adding fluoride to drinking water in order to prevent tooth decay.
-In line with recommendations from DDW, as well as the U.S. Centers for Disease Control and Prevention, MWD began adjusting the natural fluoride level in imported water, which ranges from not-detected to 0.3 parts per million (ppm), to the optimal range of 0.6 to 1.2 ppm.
+In line with recommendations from DDW, as well as the U.S. Centers for Disease Control and Prevention, MWD began adjusting the natural fluoride level in imported water, which ranges from 0.1 part per million (ppm) to 0.4 ppm.
+MWD was in compliance with all provisions of the State's fluoridation system requirements.
 Fluoride levels in drinking water are limited under California state regulations at a maximum dosage of 2 ppm.

 Lincoln Avenue does not add additional fluoride to the local water delivered to you because fluoride occurs naturally in groundwater.
-As shown on the water quality table, the average fluoride concentration in Lincoln Avenue's groundwater is 0.64 ppm.
+As shown on the water quality table, the average fluoride concentration in Lincoln Avenue's groundwater is 0.65 ppm.